nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_create.md

 Success:

 - MUST return a `201` **CREATED** HTTP status code on successful execution of the interaction and the entry has been successfully created in the NRL.
-- MUST return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Operation Outcome'](http://hl7.org/fhir/STU3/operationoutcome.html) core FHIR resource.
-See the following table.
+- MUST return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Operation Outcome'](http://hl7.org/fhir/STU3/operationoutcome.html) core FHIR resource (see the table below).
 - MUST return an HTTP `Location` response header containing the full resolvable URL to the newly created 'single' DocumentReference.
   - The URL will contain the 'server' assigned `logical Id` of the new DocumentReference resource.
   - The URL format MUST be: `https://[host]/[path]/[id]`.